 Welcome to our Parish website!

-- Father Sievel will be celebrating Mass via Live stream on the Parish Facebook page on Sunday at 8:45 am.
+- The 8:45 am Sunday Mass will continue to be live streamed on the Parish Facebook page.
 The video will be on this website page at 10am and can be viewed anytime.

 Message from Father Sievel:

 As I write we are on the cusp of the Memorial Day Weekend, the unofficial beginning of summer.
 What will this season of fruitfulness and vacations bring?
 We remember this time last year: still soaring rates of Covid infections and deaths while the State attempted a moderate reopening.
 Our churches opened, too, with many restrictions, in July of 2020.

 This time can be one of growth, gratitude and rest as we enter the summer.
 Do something nice for yourselves.
 Enjoy the sun and the warmth.
 Walk, swim, and do whatever good God shows you!
 Make some of this summer quality time for family and friends.
 Be grateful for the time we have.

 In the Sunday Scriptures we read the Gospel of Mark.
 The Church tells us that this season called Ordinary Time is an opportunity for us to enter that Gospel deeply and to be with Jesus in the Scripture and to respond in faith to His call to go out and share the faith.